TikTok launches AI-powered video platform to advertisers globally

 Symphony Creative Studios, which also includes a virtual assistant, helps users automate tasks to create content on the platform.

-It offers features such as turning text inputs into videos and generating previews that can be edited to finalize the content, remixing, digital avatar creation, translation and more on TikTok, the company said.
+It offers features such as turning text inputs into videos and generating previews that can be edited to finalise the content, remixing, digital avatar creation, translation and more on TikTok, the company said.

 TikTok is the latest tech company to incorporate AI-generated features in its ad business as it looks to attract more brands and marketers.